-NFL Trade Rumors: Marshawn Lynch Trade to Oakland Makes Raiders AFC West Favorites?
+NFL Trade Rumors: Marshawn Lynch Trade To Oakland Makes Raiders AFC West Favorites?
 Latest Super Bowl 52 Odds

 — Mitchell Renz (@MitchellRenz365) April 14, 2017

-NFL Network‘s Mike Silver indicated earlier today that the former Seattle Seahawks standout has agreed to terms with the Oakland Raiders and is anxious to get back on the football field.
+NFL Network’s Mike Silver indicated earlier today that the former Seattle Seahawks standout has agreed to terms with the Oakland Raiders and is anxious to get back on the football field.
 Silver noted that technically the Seahawks and Raiders still need to complete a trade that will send Lynch to Oakland, given the fact that Lynch is still under contract with Seattle.
-That should just be a formality, however, time will tell how this all plays out.
+That should just be a formality, but time will tell how this all plays out.

-Lynch retired abruptly following the 2015 season and missed all of 2016, however, he always has rumors and reports surrounding him about making a comeback.
+Lynch retired abruptly following the 2015 season and missed all of 2016, but he always has rumors and reports surrounding him about making a comeback.
 It only makes sense for Lynch to return to the game he loves, especially since he walked away without warning, almost like NFL fans could tell he had more in the tank.

 So what better team to return from an early retirement to than the Oakland Raiders?
 The Darth Vader of the NFL is a perfect fit for a guy that is going to have a huge chip on his shoulder when he returns.
 Add to that, Lynch grew up in Oakland, and attended college at the University of California, Berkeley, so many believe that this just seems like the right move for Lynch.

-NFL.com reports that while this deal is not set in stone just yet, Lynch made it clear that he is hoping the trade gets done so he can get back to knocking over defenders as soon as possible!
+The NFL website reports that while this deal is not set in stone just yet, Lynch made it clear that he is hoping the trade gets done so he can get back to knocking over defenders as soon as possible.

 “If u kno me you kno my business is my business,” Lynch tweeted, “and if u don’t kno me that’s a fun fact for ya… when (expletive) get REAL I’ll let you kno!!!!”